ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 ![Installed Screenshot](./screenshots/3-apps-installed.png)

 ## Import
-First ensure that the above integration packages have been installed.
+First ensure that the three above integration packages have been installed.
 Download the res_qraw_mitre package.
 Unzip it if necessary(tar -xvf res_qraw_mitre.tar).
 In the QRadar SOAR UI, go to Administrator Settings->Organization->Migrate Settings->Import->Import Settings and select the qraw_mitre.res file downloaded above.